The Ultimate Big Sur Day Trip Itinerary

 One of the highlights of visiting Big Sur is undoubtedly the magnificent short coastal walks that you can take by pulling off Highway 1.

-Keep an eye out for places to park your car particularly when you’re driving between Pfieffer Big Sur State Park and Carmel or Monterey.
+Keep an eye out for places to park your car particularly when you’re driving between Pfeiffer Big Sur State Park and Carmel or Monterey.
 You can also download this region’s map on Maps.Me (one of our favourite travel apps for offline maps!) which will show you all of these trails marked.

-Walking along these coastal routes was undoubtedly one of the highlights of our Big Sur itinerary as watching the waves crash against the dramatic cliffs can be absolutely mesmerising.
+Walking along these coastal routes was undoubtedly one of the highlights of our Big Sur trip as watching the waves crash against the dramatic cliffs can be absolutely mesmerising.
 You should also keep an eye out for large groups of otters that congregate close to the coast!

 Viewpoint from a coastal walk in Big Sur